 - Massachusetts Coastal Zone Boundary - The official boundary includes the lands and waters within an area defined by the seaward limit of the state's territorial sea, extending from the Massachusetts-New Hampshire border south to the Massachusetts-Rhode Island border, and landward to 100 feet inland of specified major roads, rail lines, other visible rights-of-way, or in the absence these, at specified coordinates specified.

-- Environmental Permitting in Massachusetts - This guide, published in 2003, provides brief descriptions of the major Massachusetts environmental permits.
+- Environmental Permitting in Coastal Massachusetts - This guide, updated and revised in 2021, provides brief descriptions of the major Massachusetts environmental permits.